jquense/react-big-calendar/README.md

 ## Join us on Reactiflux Discord

 Join us on [Reactiflux Discord](https://discord.gg/uJsgpkC) community under the channel #react-big-calendar if you have any questions.

+##Updates

+- Added source prop to TimeSlotGroup to findout where it is being used.
+- Updated eventLevels.js to position events to top if any event has positionTop flag set to true.
+- Header was hidden by default in day view, updated it to be visible in day view.